Sn. Visual Designer

 Typography

-I chose the quote "Like a bird..." from the story because I liked the simplistic and literal translation of Icarus's flight.
+I chose the quote “Like a bird…” because I appreciated its simple, literal expression of Icarus’s flight.

 Triptych